bnchrstn/bnchrstn/README.md

 - 👋 Hi, I’m @bnchrstn
 - 👀 I’m interested in coding and pretty much technology in general
-- 🌱 I’m currently learning web development but i do want to learn other languages
+- 🌱 I’m currently learning web development but i do want to learn other languages such as python, java, javascript, etc.
 - 💞️ I’m looking to collaborate on many thingas specifically web dev and other stuff
 - 📫 How to reach me - benchaceveda@gmail.com